KatsuteDev/Background/README.md

 ## ⚙️ Configuration

+Use the `Background: Config` command to access the configuration menu.

 | Name | Type | Description |
 |---|:-:|---|
 |`background.windowBackgrounds`|`string[]`|The list of files or globs to use for the window background image.|